Discover Vancouver, Whistler, Banff, Jasper, Lake Louise and the Rocky Mountains on this spectacular holiday to Canada.

 Day One: Fly to Vancouver

 Fly direct to the great city of Vancouver.
 Enjoy a three-night stay on the edge of the Pacific Rim, backed by the snow-capped Coast Mountains and fronted by the Georgia Strait.

 Day Two: See the sights of Vancouver

 Things to do in Vancouver?
 You're spoiled for choice.
 Today's optional city tour guides you to the restored Gastown, colourful Chinatown, and Burrard Inlet waterfront, before you cross the Lion's Gate Bridge into 'North Van'.
-You can also admire the scenery from a cable car that takes you to the summit of Grouse Mountain, towering to over 1,200 m (4,000 ft) in altitude at its peak.
 Got a head for heights?
 Then don't miss the chance to experience the famous Capilano Suspension Bridge, which stretches over a vertiginous gorge.
 Following the tour, you're welcome to explore the area at your own pace.

 Day Three: Take the opportunity to visit Vancouver Island and Victoria